 Medicinal Benefits of Elderberry

-Black elderberries (sambucus nigra L.) are well-known, and well-studied, agents against the common cold and influenza virus.
+Black elderberries (sambucus nigra L.) are well-known and well-studied, agents against the common cold and influenza virus.
 Hippocrates referred to the elder tree (gifting us with both potent elderberries and elderflowers) as his medicine chest.

 Elderberries are a rich source of vitamin C and anthocyanins and possess strong antimicrobial activity against both Gram-positive bacteria and Gram-negative bacteria.
 This means it has been shown to be an effective agent against human pathogenic bacteria as well as influenza viruses.
 Elderberries have also been shown to have an inhibitory effect on the propagation of the influenza virus.